gottfrois/optics-agent-ruby/README.md

 ### Configuration

-After creating an agent, you can configure it with:
+After creating an agent, you can configure it with (the values listed are the defaults):

 ```rb
 # defaults are show below